 We are a preferred online flash sales channel in China for popular domestic and international brands.
-As of December 31, 2012, we have promoted and sold products in China for over 5,800 domestic and international brands on our website.
+As of December 31, 2011, we have promoted and sold products in China for over 1,900 popular domestic and international brands on our website, including Aimer, A-life, Bossini, Disney, FOX, Harry Potter, Kappa, KUHLE, Lily, Limi, Mentholatum, Metersbonwe, MEXICAN, Ochirly and Pepsi.
 We carefully select prospective brand partners, choosing to work with only those that are well-known and offer high quality or popular products that our customers desire.
 We have an established track record of generating significant sales volume for brands in short periods of time, maximizing promotional impact of the brands due to the "thrill and excitement" impact of our flash sales model.
 Our large and highly engaged customer base also contributes to the success of creating a new sales channel for brands without tarnishing their brand promise.

-Among the brands who have promoted and sold products on our website, substantially all of them have returned to pursue additional sales opportunities with us, reflecting the strong value we provide to brands.
-To date, we have the exclusive rights to sell selective products from over 700 brands.
+Among our 1,900 brand partners, substantially all of them have returned to pursue additional sales opportunities with us, reflecting the strong value we provide to brands.
+To date, we have the exclusive rights to sell selective products from over 360 brands.
 As we augment the number of our brand partners, we have increasingly refined the selection criteria of brands and products.
 In addition, we are becoming a new preferred online channel for well-known international brands seeking to sell and promote their products in China.